Stelling House: A. Stelling

 In 1860, H. Schönwandt (b.
 1862) opened a paint shop on the ground floor.
-After the founder's death, the property and associated company was sold to Anton Stelling (1836-1912).
+After the founder's death, the property were associated company was sold to Anton Stelling (1836-1912).
 In 1900, Anton's sons, Walter (1869-1935) and Erwin (1870-1923) joined the company as partners.
 The same year, F.E. van der Aa Kühle's Lacquer Factory in Valby was acquired by the company.

 In the 1930s, A, Stelling charged Arne Jacobsen with the design of a new building for their old property on Gammeltorv.
 It was completed in 1947.

-Later history
+Gangsted-Rasmussen family, 1860present

+In 1970 the building was acquired by ASypreme Court attorney Ole Gangsted-Rasmussen.
+In 1984, he sold it to his son Niels Gangsted-Rasmussen.

 McGrails Naturmagasin was located on the ground floor in the early 2000s.
 It moved in conjunction with a major refurbishment of the building.
 Café Stelling occupied the ground floor from 2003 to 2007.
 It was replaced by Oonaco, another restaurant and café concept furnished with tables and chairs designed by Arne Jacobsen.

 Architecture

 Towards the end of the 1930s, influenced in part by Gunnar Asplund, Jacobsen moved from the white-plastered functionalism of his Bellavista developments to a more Nordic modern approach.
 Indeed, built in a puritanically modernistic style, Stelling House complements the classicism of the surrounding buildings.

 The reinforced concrete structure is six stories tall, the top floor being slightly set back.
 The two bottom stories are clad in green-painted steel plate while the upper part of the building is finished in grey tiling.
 Although the building does not appear to be out of place today, like his Aarhus City Hall it was openly criticized at the time both for its general appearance and for the materials used.
 In 1991, it became a listed building.